Alfresco/alfresco-tas-utility/README.md

     </beans>
     ```

-* copy [default.properties](src/test/resources/default.properties) to your src/test/resources folder, updating the settings as you want.
+* copy [default.properties](src/test/resources/default.properties) to your src/test/resources folder, updating the settings as you want (see one example [here](samples/consuming-tas-utility/src/test/resources/default.properties)).
+    * notice that we have properties for server configuration.
+These are pointing to localhost as default, but feel free to point to any alfresco server that you have already installed (version >=5.1)

+    ```java
+    # Alfresco HTTP Server Settings
+    alfresco.scheme=http
+    alfresco.server=127.0.0.1
+    alfresco.port=8080
+    ```

-* create a simple TestNG test for testing the autowired bean capabilities
+* create a simple TestNG test for testing the autowired bean capabilities. (see one example [here](samples/consuming-tas-utility/src/test/java/org/alfresco/sample/SampleTest.java))
 	```java
     @ContextConfiguration("classpath:alfresco-smtp-context.xml")
     public abstract class MyTestIsAwesome extends AbstractTestNGSpringContextTests{